7 Ways to Tell if Your Content Marketing is Working (and What To Do if It’s Not)

 Is it what your audience wants?

 - Maybe your posts are about topics that your customers don’t really care about.
 Maybe someone higher up is asking for content that they want to see, but it’s not solving a problem or generating interest.
 Spend some time doing audience research, looking at competitor sites, and reevaluating your topics and the types of content you’re producing.
+Learning how to create awesome infographics, or how to make video tutorials, might be the boost you need!

 Is it optimized?